phuze/windows-10-missing-search-icons/README.md

 ![Icon Works in the App List](applist.png)
 ![Icon Missing from Search List](search.png)

-I have identified a means to resolve the issue.
-It does not involve rebuilding the icon cache, re-associating your .ico file types, running a system file check, or any other one of the repeated options that never work.
-However, it does involve some manual effort, so I consider this a viable option only for those irritated enough to address it.
+## Update

+Previously, this was entirely a manual process.
+I am working on a Python tool which will automate the process.

+## Run the Repair Tool

+Open an elevated command prompt and run the Python script.
+`> python <path_to_script>/repair.py`

 ## Repository Contents

 The `helpers` directory contains a Windows batch script that can be used to reset your icon cache.
 I've included this here for reference, though I do not expect it to be useful in remedying the issue.

-The `corrupted` directory contains other corrupted Windows application files for your reference.
-If I find fixed icon replacements for those, I will move those references into the assets folder.

-The `assets` directory contains applications icons found in the `WindowsApps` folder which can be used to manually fix the missing search icons using the method as described in the rest of this readme.
+The `repair` directory contains the repair tool `repair.py`, in addition to an `icons` folder which contains icon fixes, as well as a `toolkit` folder which contains both the repair list `repairs.json` as well as a few files used in repair process.

 ## Identifying the Issue

 The reason rebuilding your icon cache never works, is because the standard icon cache databases everyone tells you to delete, are not related.
 Windows 10 stores icon caches in all sorts of places on your OS.
 The icons which you see when searching, come from _Cortana's icon cache_.
 To get there, open up Window's search and enter `%LocalAppData%\Packages`.
-This will take you to your `Packages` folder in your local `AppData` (C:\Users\{USER}\AppData\Local\Packages).
+This will take you to your `Packages` folder in your local `AppData`.

+`C:\Users\{USER}\AppData\Local\Packages`

 From here, look for the `Cortana` app.
 In my case, which will likely be the same for most Windows 10 users, it was called `Microsoft.Windows.Cortana_cw5n1h2txyewy`.

-Within this Cortana application folder, under `LocalState`, you'll find an `AppIconCache` folder (C:\Users\{USER}\AppData\Local\Packages\Microsoft.Windows.Cortana_cw5n1h2txyewy\LocalState\AppIconCache\100).
+Within this Cortana application folder, under `LocalState`, you'll find an `AppIconCache` folder.

+`C:\Users\{USER}\AppData\Local\Packages\Microsoft.Windows.Cortana_cw5n1h2txyewy\LocalState\AppIconCache\100`

 If you look in this folder, you will see a lot of files -- these are just image files which Microsoft has not given an extenion.
 If you append ".jpg" to the end, you'll see the icons.